-- 4. Shareholders, including CPF and SRS investors, may submit substantial and relevant questions related to the resolutions to be tabled for approval at the Meeting, in advance of the Meeting, in the following manner: - (a) via email to gcasecretary@cdl.com.sg; or - 048581
+- 4 resolutions to be tabled for approval at the Meeting, in advance of the Meeting, in the following manner:

+- via email to ir@hlf.com.sg; or (a)

+- (b) Singapore 048581.

 When submitting questions, Shareholders should provide the following details: (a) full name as it appears in the CDP/CPF/SRS/scrip share records; (b) address; (c) number of shares held in the Company; and (d) the manner in which the shares are held in the Company (e.g., via CDP, CPF, SRS and/or scrip based), for verification purposes.
-All questions submitted in advance must be received by 5.00 p.m. on 11 April 2024.
+All questions submitted in advance must be received by 5.00 p.m. on 10 April 2025.